theforeman/foreman_maintain/README.md

 * **Checks** - definitions of health checks to indicate health of the system
 * **Procedures** - steps for performing specific operations on the system
 * **Scenarios** - combinations of checks and procedures to achieve some goal
-* **Filter** - searches the checks/procedures/scenarios based on metadata & available features
+* **Detector** - searches the checks/procedures/scenarios based on metadata & available features
 * **Runner** - executes the scenario
 * **Reporter** - reports the results of the run